 - Au Petit Nice, a typical French bistro at the Place Jean-Jaurès.
 They offer drinks and sandwiches at reasonable prices.

 Another main attraction of Cours Julien as the square with the same name.
 From the end of the afternoon on, you can meet here old hippies that dance on reggae music while younger guys and girls are doing contemporary dance performances.
+Don’t forget to go to the Place Jean Jaurès (also called as La Plaine); since it has been pedestrianized.

 How to get there?
 Get of the train at the Saint-Charles station, walk down the stairs and follow the Boulevard d’Athènes.
 Cours Julien will start 200 meters after metro station Noailles.
 You can go by metro as well and calling at station Notre-Dame du Mont.
 It’s at walking distance from Le Vieux Port, the old harbor, as well.